"Tulsa's - ONLY - RELIABLE - Live Music Source"

 among roots rock's elite.
 Check out their new - 7th album: "The Acoustic Sessions"

-Red House "Red House" written by Jimi Hendrix and originally recorded by The Jimi Hendrix Experience in 1966.
+"Red House" written by Jimi Hendrix and originally recorded by The Jimi Hendrix Experience in 1966.
 The song, a slow twelve-bar blues, "is one of the most traditional in sound and form of all his official recordings".
 It was developed during his pre-Experience

 days while Hendrix was performing in Greenwich Village and was inspired by earlier blues songs...& recognizable from the very first note.
 I just love this lyric: